Navid200/xDrip/docs/Alerts_page.md

 | Sensor Expiry 📍 | No sound | No sound | No sound |

  \* Uses the same setting selected for `Other Alerts`.
- The sensor expiry notification triggers 24 hours, 9 hours and 2 hours prior to expiry.
+ The sensor expiry notification triggers 24 hours, 12 hours, 6 hours and 2 hours prior to expiry.
  <br/>

 #### [Glucose Level Alert List](./Glucose-level-alerts.md)